traefik/traefik/docs/content/middlewares/basicauth.md

 ![BasicAuth](../assets/img/middleware/basicauth.png)

-The BasicAuth middleware is a quick way to restrict access to your services to known users.
+The BasicAuth middleware restricts access to your services to known users.

 ## Configuration Examples